Rain garden is very desirable.

 The water is redistributed evenly and naturally while the garden thrives.

-To the casual observer, a rain garden looks like any other attractive flower bed or border, when in fact it’s an ecological aide.
+To the casual observer, a garden looks like any other attractive flower bed or border, when in fact it’s an ecological aide.

 There are so many benefits to having a rain garden too.